precision-sustainable-ag/benchbot-brain-app/SVCam/README.md

 <br>

 Additional information for running SVCapture program:
-* In guide lines 17 and 18 should be:
+* In guide, lines 17 and 18 should be:
     * $chmod +x startSVCapture64.sh
     * $./startSVCapture64.sh
 * First time usage, the driver might not be auto located so follow steps below: